The best way to start getting your garage organized and looking good is to get stuff off the ground whenever possible.

-The trouble was picking what hooks to use for the tools that I wanted to put there.
+The trouble was picking what hooks to use for the tools I wanted to put there.

-I had mine up on the other side of the garage for over a year, so I had a pretty good idea of what I want.
+I had mine up on the other side of the garage for over a year, so I had a pretty good idea of what I wanted.

 Gladiator Twin Hook and Big Hook

 The Twin Hook (pictured) and Big Hook are the workhorses here.
-They’re easily the most versatile hooks in the entire lineup, so you’re going to be using a bunch of them.
+They’re easily the most versatile hooks in the entire lineup, so you will be using a bunch of them.

 If you look back up at the top where I’ve got the picture of my wall, you’ll see TEN Twin Hooks and Big Hooks in this setup.

 Alternately, you can go for the Gladiator Tool Hook.
 It’s essentially a double-hook version of the Twin Hook that’s a bit longer.
-I wasn’t crazy on the design and it kept the tools a bit farther out from the wall than I wanted.
+I wasn’t crazy about the design, and it kept the tools a bit farther out from the wall than I wanted.

 L-hook and J-hook combo